base10/pomodori/doc/notes.md

 - Looking at the tests, it looks like I'm expecting the setup object to know about accessors that _other_ objects are setting.
 That's no good.
 Found out that I wasn't setting the environment in the Setup object
 - Updated config file, tweaked matchers
 - Should resolve Issue #4

+## 2013-07-21

+- Added several issues recently on the GitHub project
+- Fixed up getting bin/pmd to work